FormidableLabs/victory-docs/src/content/docs/victory-primitives.md

   - `shapeRendering` *string* the shape rendering attribute to apply to the rendered path
   - `size` *number* the maximum size of the voronoi polygon
   - `style` *object* the styles to apply to the rendered element
+  - `transform` *string* a transform that will be supplied to elements this component renders.
   - `x` *number* the x coordinate of the data point
   - `y` *number* the y coordinate of the data point